 Overview

-Vaultastic provides multiple storage options for long-term retention and archival of business data.
+Vaultastic provides multiple storage options for long-term retention, archival, discovery, and governance of business data.

 In addition to the built-in Open Store and Deep Store, Vaultastic also supports integration with customer-managed storage platforms.
 This capability is referred to as the Private Store.